 By Decree 73/2001 of 24 April (Official Gazette of the Basque Country, no. 86 of 8 May 2001), The Basque Government agreed to introduce higher level music studies starting in the 2001-2002 academic year.
 Article 1 of this Decree establishes that “from the 2001-2002 academic year on and in compliance with the Law on the General Organization of the Educational System, Higher Music Education studies will be introduced progressively.”

-On 2 May 2001, in compliance with this mandate, the Basque Government agreed to set up the Private Foundation for the Higher School of Music of the Basque Country (creation law), whose non-profitmaking aim would be to promote and encourage all initiatives and activities related with the teaching of music and they entrusted the foundation with the creation of the school of music whose headquarters would be in Donostia/San Sebastian.
+On 2 May 2001, in compliance with this mandate, the Basque Government agreed to create the Private Foundation for the Higher School of Music of the Basque Country (constituted by public deed dated June 7, 2001 and registered in the Registry of Foundations of the Basque Country on July 1, 2001), whose non-profitmaking aim would be to promote and encourage all initiatives and activities related with the teaching of music, and they entrusted the foundation with the creation of the school of music whose headquarters would be in Donostia/San Sebastian.

 The Private Foundation for the Higher School of Music of the Basque Country, Musikene, enjoys its own independent legal status and is governed according to the applicable legal regulations in particular Act 12/1994, of 17 June, from Foundations of the Basque Country and Decree 404/1994, of 18 October, which approved the working and organization Regulations of both the Protectorate and the Basque Register of Foundations.